 ...

 All of these areas are also scheduled to be combined into a number of Unitary Authorities.
-It isn’t yet known what will happen to scheduled 2026 elections at County, District and Unitary Councils within the boundaries of these areas.
-They may or may not have elections, but either way the councils themselves won’t be abolished until at least 2027.
+It seems as though scheduled 2026 elections at County, District and Unitary Councils within the boundaries of these areas will go ahead.
+Either way the councils themselves won’t be abolished until at least 2027.

 2026: Shadow authorities will be elected for these new Unitary Authorities:

-However, these will not take over from existing councils until 2027, and won’t be included in CDUK datasets until then.
+However, these will not take over from existing councils until 1st April 2027.

 In addition to Surrey County Council, the following District Councils will be abolished to make way for West Surrey in 2027:

-And the following District Councils will be abolished to make way for (a new hyperspace) East Surrey in 2027:
+And the following District Councils will be abolished to make way for East Surrey in 2027:

 All other two-tier areas are expected to migrate to new unitaries, with shadow authorities elected in 2027, followed by the formal transition in 2028.